swissup/swissup.github.io/m2/extensions/easyslider/interfaces.md

   * Navigation Buttons - select Yes to display arrows of next and previous navigation.
   * Scrollbar - enabled slider scrollbar
   * Scrollbar Hide - Hide scrollbar automatically after user interaction
+  * Start with random slide - Ability to start slider from random slide.
+(First slide is used by default)

 ##### Slides